-- Several of the policy solutions that require decisions and measures at national level are already being implemented (some only recently), and their potential is not yet fully realized.
-It remains a question to what extent communities at risk of medical desertification can wait until these measures yield noticeable positive results, or if they need additional, short-term measures. - Meanwhile, several different local initiatives to improve availability and accessibility of care (including GP care) in rural areas are being realized not just in Hollands Kroon, but also elsewhere in the Netherlands.
+- Several of the policy solutions that require decisions and measures at the national level are already being implemented (some only recently), and their potential is not yet fully realized.
+It remains a question to what extent communities at risk of medical desertification can wait until these measures yield noticeable positive results, or if they need additional, short-term measures. - Meanwhile, several different local initiatives to improve the availability and accessibility of care (including GP care) in rural areas are being realized not just in Hollands Kroon, but also elsewhere in the Netherlands.
 In addition, there are over 2000 citizen's initiatives across the country that aim to increase citizens' well-being in the area of cure, care, prevention and the social domain.
 These initiatives can help alleviate the workload in primary care. - The call for a societal debate on the sustainability of the current Dutch health system both in financial and human resources terms is noteworthy.
-All stakeholders agree that the system is untenable, but the official narrative is that the situation can be solved with tweaks, (quick) fixes and technological and digital innovations.
-A societal debate, including for example a Citizen's Assembly, or Citizen's Council, could help pave the way for a fundamental re-thinking of the current paradigms for health, care and well-being.
+All stakeholders, including patients and citizens, can see that the system is untenable, and there have been calls for fundamental changes, but the current narrative is still that the situation can be solved by implementing tweaks, (quick) fixes and technological and digital innovations.
+A societal debate, including for example the establishment of a Citizen's Assembly, or Citizen's

+Council, could help pave the way for a fundamental re-thinking of the current paradigms for health, care and well-being.